-Term certificates of \$250,000 or more, at December 31, 2021, by maturity are as follows:
+Term certificates of \$250,000 or more, at December 31, 2022, by maturity are as follows:

 A Amount

-Remaining Maturity (In Thousands
+Remaining Maturity (In T 'housands)

-3 months or less \$ 100,378
+3 months or less \$ 74,554

-Over 3 through 6 months 67,923
+Over 3 through 6 months 74,504

-Over 6 through 12 months 64,356
+Over 6 through 12 months 198,865

-Over 12 months 23,349
+Over 12 months 54,592

-\$ 256,096
+\$ 402,515

 Other banks and credit unions in the Bank's market areas, banking services through the Internet, and mutual funds make up the Bank's primary competition for deposits.
+At times, the Bank also faces direct and indirect competition from fixed income securities such as U.S Treasury bills or non-bank financial services companies with access to the Federal Reserve's Overnight Reverse Repurchase Facility.
 The Bank's ability to attract and retain deposits depends upon satisfaction of depositors' requirements with respect to insurance, product, rate and service.
 The Bank offers traditional deposit products, competitive rates, convenient branch locations, ATMs, debit cards and Internet-based banking for consumers and commercial account holders.
-The Bank also opens deposit accounts, including checking accounts, money market accounts, and certificates of deposit, directly online to personal customers.
+The Bank also opens deposit accounts, including checking accounts, money market accounts, and certificates of deposit, directly online for personal customers.
 Occasionally, the Bank implements special offerings based on market conditions and the competitive environment.
-The Bank also offers a limited range of certificate of deposit products using national Internet listing services and brokered deposits.
-These alternatives, at times, provide the Bank with a source of funding across different maturities at lower cost and/or longer duration than may be available via retail or other wholesale channels.
-At December 31, 2021, the Bank had \$684.2 million in deposits from these sources, as compared to \$547.6 million at December 31, 2020.
-During 2020 and 2021, the Bank carefully managed its wholesale funding mix allocation based on market conditions to reduce the Bank's cost of interest-bearing liabilities and improve the Bank's net interest margin.
+The Bank also offers a limited range of certificate of deposit products using national Internet listing services and/or longer duration than may be available via retail or other wholesale channels.
+At December 31, 2022, the Bank had \$612.9 million in deposits from these sources, as compared to \$684.2 million at December 31, 2021.
+During 2021 and 2022, the Bank carefully managed its wholesale funding mix allocation based on market conditions to reduce the Bank's cost of interest-bearing liabilities and minimize the negative effect of increasing short-term rates on the Bank's net interest margin.
 This approach has allowed the Bank to maintain deposit balances to fund lending activity and operate with an elevated level of liquidity.